 Many people want hearing aids that do not pick up background noise.
-And that makes sense because that is where many hearing impaired people have inordinately greater difficulty understanding speech.

-If you hear background noise without the hearing aid, the hearing aid is not going to make it softer.
+And that makes sense because that is where most hearing impaired people have inordinately greater difficulty understanding speech.
+If you hear background noise without the hearing aid, the hearing aid is not going to make that background noise softer.